Hostility between congressional Republicans and Democrats reaches new lows amid growing fears of violence

 And Democratic leaders are putting maximum pressure on the Republican leadership to denounce freshman Rep. Marjorie Taylor Greene (R-Ga.), who once endorsed violence against members of Congress.
 One Democrat advanced a resolution to expel her from Congress.

 Greene, a onetime far-right online commentator, has a history of promoting violent ideas and beliefs.
-This week, social media postings surfaced showing she had liked Facebook posts that advocated for violence against Democrats, including one that suggested shooting Pelosi in the head.
+This week, social media postings surfaced showing she had liked Facebook posts that advocated violence against Democrats, including one that suggested shooting Pelosi in the head.

-Greene also spread conspiracy theories that the 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Fla., that killed 17 people was a “false flag,” and new videos showed her stalking and harassing teenage David Hogg, a Parkland student turned advocate for stricter gun safety laws.
+Greene also spread conspiracy theories that the 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Fla., that left 17 people dead was a “false flag,” and new videos showed her stalking and harassing David Hogg, a Parkland student turned advocate of stricter gun safety laws, who was a teenager at the time.

 Pelosi and other senior Democrats have called on McCarthy and other senior Republican leaders to address Greene’s social media comments.
 Democrats were incensed that Greene was given a spot on the House Education and Labor Committee, given her comments about the Parkland shooting.